7 Keys to Getting Sponsored Skateboarding

 Sponsors want to see you always improving when you're skating.

-Everyday you skate you should make a decision and work to get better at skateboarding.
-If you aren't constantly showing improvement, than you soon become irrelevant.
+Every day you skate you should make a decision and work to get better at skateboarding.
+If you aren't constantly showing improvement, then you soon become irrelevant.

 You are going to have to push the limits to reach new levels in your skate career.